Sinus diseases affect about 37 million people per year in the U.S.

 Who Causes Chronic Sinusitis?

-After a cold, a sinus infection can occur.
-The condition inflames nasal passages, which can block sinus openings and cause infection.
-Allergies can also cause inflammation of the nasal tissue, causing more mucus and leading to sinusitis.
-The symptoms of sinusitis can include nasal congestion, facial pain, and pressure, and these symptoms can vary between acute and chronic sinusitis.
+A sinus infection can occur after a cold.
+The condition inflames nasal passages, which can block sinus openings and cause disease.
+Allergies can also cause nasal tissue inflammation, causing more mucus and leading to sinusitis.
+The symptoms of sinusitis can include nasal congestion, facial pain, and pressure, which can vary between acute and chronic sinusitis.

 Specific factors that can lead to sinusitis include: